junhaoliao/iCtrl/README.md

 ## Instructions (5 steps)
 1. Download and install dependency "Microsoft Visual C++ Redistributable for Visual Studio 2019": https://aka.ms/vs/16/release/vc_redist.x64.exe
-2. Download and extract "UG_Remote_v4_2.zip" from the Release Page: https://github.com/junhaoliao/UG_Remote/releases
+2. Download and extract "UG_Remote_vx_x_x.zip"(the latest version) from the Release Page: https://github.com/junhaoliao/UG_Remote/releases
 3. Double click on "UG_Remote.exe" to initiate the profile.
 4. After the initialization, run "UG_Remote.exe" again to start a new connection.
 5. If you are disconnected, you can choose to resume the last session also by "UG_Remote.exe".